pelzolga123/Micro-Reddit/README.md

 <h1 align="center">Micro-Reddit 👋</h1>

-This is a simple app which simulates Reddit.
-It uses User, Post and Comments models and creates associations between them which simulate objects on a simple message board.
+This is a simple app that simulates Reddit.
+It uses User, Post and Comment models and creates associations between them that simulate objects on a simple message board.
 Developed using Ruby on Rails.

 ## Built With